What is Insurance Premium?

 Let us consider life insurance as an example.
 Assume that the life expectancy in India is 70 years.
 The insurer will consider this when calculating the insurance premium.
 Then, the insurer will make suitable adjustments depending on the person’s age.
 If the age at entry is higher, then the insurance premium would be higher.
 The insurer will make further adjustments if the health condition of the person is known.

 Now you can see how various factors creep into the calculation of premium.
+If you're wondering how is insurance premium calculated, it's important to note that insurers rely on these factors to assess individual risk profiles.
 There are numerous other factors that are considered before setting the premium on an insurance policy.
 The effect of the variables on the life of a person cannot be calculated manually.
-Therefore, tables are created using special algorithms to calculate the premium on insurance policy.
+Therefore, tables are created using special algorithms to calculate the premium on an insurance policy.
+Today, these calculations are embedded into user-friendly tools like an insurance premium calculator, which helps customers estimate their premiums instantly.From the above, you can see that various factors enter the picture, and the premium is decided based on these factors.

 Fundamentally, the insurer is looking at the risk to the life of each person, and based on that risk, premiums are offered.